cjmakin/cjmakin/README.md

 # Chris Makin

-Software Engineering Student @ ASU
+Software Engineering Student @ ASU.
+I like coding, solving provlems, and long walks on the beach.